 Index(1-15) Set PCs on LAN to work at certain time interval only.
 You may choose up to 4 schedules out of the 15 schedules pre-defined in Applications >> Schedule setup.
 The default setting of this filed is blank and the function will always work.

 Direction Set the direction of packet flow (LAN->WAN/WAN->LAN).
-It is for Data Filter only.
-For the Call Filter, this setting is not available since Call Filter is only applied to outgoing traffic.
+It is for since Call Filter is only applied to outgoing traffic.